 Operational committees are not recommending bodies, but are responsible for implementing and carrying out the functions of particular requirements on campus.
 Membership, meeting schedules, committee procedures and recommendations are set by contracts or other memorandums of understanding specific to each of these processes.
 While in some cases specific participation limitations may apply, operational committees should practice open and transparent meetings, and recommendation processes where allowed.

 Review of Services

-Serves as an operational venue for District and College physical services to identify and correct issues regarding the maintenance and operation of the College’s buildings, grounds, equipment and infrastructure.
+Serves as an operational venue for District and College physical services to identify and correct issues regarding the maintenance and operation of the college’s buildings, grounds, equipment and infrastructure.

 Hourglass Joint Use Committee